010-111 test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 of 30 mg/dL (0.8 mmol/L), and blood glucose is 100 mg/dL (5.6 mmol/L).
 She has come to you for advice because

-she wishes to Boost her overall health and fitness.
+she wishes to Improve her overall health and fitness.

 What initial American College of Sports Medicine risk stratification does this client fall into?